The Standard Model partial unification scale as a guide to new physics model building: Introduction

 - For models \textit{with a desert}, GCU relies on corrections at $M_X$ which are instead of ultra-violet (UV) origin, in the sense that the new physics is above $M_X$.
 Examples of UV origin corrections include: \textit{a)} string inspired corrections~\cite{Dienes:1996du, Cho:1997gm}, and; \textit{b)} effective corrections induced by an additional non-renormalizable kinetic term in the Lagrangian~\cite{Hill:1983xh, Shafi:1983gz, Panagiotakopoulos:1984wf, Hall:1992kq}.

 In this work, we first briefly show how to exploit the proposed parametrization in the non-desert case.
 The latter has been extensively analyzed in the literature by means of a variety of models; here we focus on a selection of the most representative models.
 Secondly, we analyze in detail how the parametrization works for the desert case.
 For case \textit{a)}, we find interesting possibilities for GCU, both for $M_X=\mu^{\rm SM}_{32}$ and for $M_X \simeq 100$ TeV.
+In the class of models with power-low running~\cite{Dienes:1998vh,Dienes:1998vg,Dienes:1998qh}, we outline an interesting connection with the number of fermion families propagating in the bulk.
 The desert case \textit{b)} requires a longer discussion, which will be addressed elsewhere.

 The paper is organized as follows.
 In Sec.\,\ref{sec-partial} we discuss the origin of the coincidence between the SM partial unification scale and the low energy SUSY unification scale, as well as other non-desert models, while in Sec.~\ref{sec-full} we analyze the requirements for full unification within the different models.
 In Sec.\,\ref{sec-general} we introduce the general parametrization for BSM corrections leading to GCU.
 In Sec.\,\ref{sec-beta} we apply it to the non-desert case, where GCU is achieved by modifying the beta functions, often also considering threshold effects from decouplings of BSM particles.
 In Sec.\,\ref{sec-stringy} we consider the desert case with corrections of stringy origin.
 We finally draw our conclusions in Sec.\,\ref{sec-concl}.